-.
+Figure 18.
 Basic and Complex Resources

-Figure 12 shows the distinction between a basic and complex knowledge resource.
+Figure 18 shows the distinction between a basic and complex knowledge resource.
 A basic resource is atomic, i.e., one that does not have proper parts that are themselves individual knowledge resources.
 Basic resources can be further deconstructed into Fragments, usually corresponding to sentences or constructs in the resource’s language, which can only be addressed in the context of the scoping resource.